 Enter Alaska.
 We’re probably–no DEFINITELY–late to the party, but Alaska is beautiful and epic.
 Snow-capped mountains, ice, tundra, lakes, rivers, craggy cliffs, stretches of wildflowers, crisp clarified sunlight, and deep moody woods–all hiding in plain sight in the 49th state.

-Of course, in an ideal world, we’d say sayonara to our plebeian lives and grab a backpack to traverse Alaska over the course of a few weeks or months, but time is of the essence these days, so we settled for a cruise ship instead.
+Of course, in an ideal world, we’d say sayonara to our plebeian lives and traverse Alaska over the course of a few weeks or months in a car (or RV with an Alaska RV rental perhaps), but time is of the essence these days, so we settled for a cruise ship instead.
 We would depart from Vancouver, head to Ketchikan, followed by Juneau, then Skagway.

 From there we’d go through Glacier Bay and College Fjord, stop through Whittier, take in Denali, and finish the trip in Fairbanks.
 Cruising is always a bit of an “adventure,” let’s say–destinations aside–but more on that later.